 12.8 Before returning any documents held in storage, Members shall be entitled to recover any fees in arrears and any cost of delivery, but in all other cases documents shall be returned promptly.

 13.0 Setting high standards for administering the estate of someone who has died

-13.1 If a Member is appointed as an executor of a Will he shall renounce his appointment if requested to do so in writing by all of his co executors or by all of the residuary beneficiaries capable of doing so.
+13.1 If a Member is appointed as an executor of a Will, they shall renounce their appointment if requested to do so in writing by all of their co-executors or by all of the residuary beneficiaries capable of doing so.